kbrbe/enrich-authority-csv/README.md

-# Enrich authority csv via ISNI
+# Enrich authority csv via SRU

-A python script that uses the ISNI SRU API to complete a CSV file with missing data based on an available ISNI identifier column
+A python script that uses specified Search/Retrieve via URL (SRU) APIs to complete a CSV file with missing data based on an available lookup identifier column

+Possible scenarios could be to fetch data from the SRU APIs of the ISNI database or of the National Library of France (BnF).

 ISNI is the [ISO 27729:2012](https://www.iso.org/standard/44292.html) standard name identifier that uniquely identifies public entities who contributed to creative works.
-As an ISNI registration agency, the Royal Library of Belgium (KBR) can request ISNI identifiers from the ISNI central database.

-Given a CSV file where each row is a contributor to creative works, this script uses the ISNI identifier in one of the columns to fill data gaps in other specified columns based on data available via the ISNI Search/Retrieve via URL (SRU) API.
+Given a CSV file where each row is a contributor to creative works, this script uses a specified identifier in one of the columns to fill data gaps in other specified columns based on data available via a specified SRU API.

 ## Usage